benskov95/Flow2-Week2-projects/README.md

 Worked on 1 project: 'person_client'.
 I spent this day going through the exercises of the final part of the 4-part exercise.
-The first 3 parts involved setting up an API with a person database (with entity classes,rest endpoints etc) which we did last week (flow 2, week 1) and the final part involved creating JavaScript front end with the newly introduced web pack that could communicate with our API through fetch calls of various types (GET, POST, PUT, DELETE).
+The first 3 parts involved setting up an API with a person database (with entity classes,rest endpoints etc) which we did last week (flow 2, week 1) and the final part involved creating JavaScript front-end with the newly introduced web pack that could communicate with our API through fetch calls of various types (GET, POST, PUT, DELETE).

-I eventually went on to deploy my back-end from week 1 on my droplet (on my tomcat server), and later my front end JavaScript on the Nginx server located on my droplet as well.
+I eventually went on to deploy my back-end from week 1 on my droplet (on my tomcat server), and later my front-end JavaScript on the Nginx server located on my droplet as well.
 A link to the end product can be found above in the 'Notes' section.

 ## Friday